vyasmokalzz/Physics-Models/README.md

 ### Evolution from Processing to p5.js
 Having previously created a simple cubic model using Processing, the project gradually evolved as I discovered the versatility of p5.js, a JavaScript library designed for drawing and animations.
 What made it even more appealing was its compatibility with any web browser, eliminating the need for specific software installations.

+### Incorporating 3D Graphics with WEBGL
+The incorporation of WEBGL in p5.js opened up exciting possibilities for creating intricate 3D crystal structures.
+The project has successfully transitioned from a static representation to an interactive and dynamic experience, allowing users to explore and understand complex physical phenomena effortlessly.

+### Project Highlights
+The project currently encompasses an array of interactive models, including Crystal Structures, Voids, Miller Indices, Fourier Series, Vector Functions, and Larmor Precession.
+The aim is not just to visualize these concepts but to provide an engaging platform for learning and exploration.

 ## Chapter 1
 ## Chapter 2